Showing all 29 results

 Kidney: The Kidney controls the area of the low back and is often involved in any back pain.
 Even in cases where the pain began due to an injury or accident, the Kidney will be affected.
 Because of this, Chinese medicine always considers the health of Kidney system when treating low back pain.

 Both internal and topical herbal formulas are excellent for reducing back pain and sciatica.
 The internal formulas tend to focus on strengthening the body and addressing the root cause of the back pain.
-Topical oils and patches are excellent for stopping pain and allowing for easier movement and restful sleep.
+Topical oils and patches are excellent for stopping pain in the moment and allowing for easier movement and restful sleep.
+Here are some links to commonly formulas used for back pain and sciatica:

 The following are important herbs used in back pain and sciatica formulas.